eggheadio/eggheadio-course-notes/designing-graphql-schemas/notes/03-kicking-off-a-graphql-schema-design-process.md

 - 📹 [Video Link](https://egghead.io/lessons/graphql-kicking-off-a-graphql-schema-design-process)
 - 💻 [Code Link](https://github.com/nikgraf/designing-graphql-schemas-course/tree/master/lesson02)

+### How to start

-* We will design the schema of a web-shop selling laptops and related accessories
+- We will design the schema of a web-shop selling laptops and related accessories

 🔑 Always start with one use case, for example the page for one product